mstoffel-sag/c8yMQTT/README.md

 * Restart -> The Raspberry PI an be rebooted via the restart command.
 * Send Message to the Device -> Via the Send Message Widget in the Cockpit Application.
 Text can be send to the PI and will be displayed on the SensHats LED  Matrix
 * Transmitted Measurements -> Temperature, Gyroscope, Acceleration, Pressure, Humidity
-* Joystick -> Events are created on pressing.
-If the joystick is pressed three times the PI will start a new registration process.
+* Joystick -> Events are created on pressing. __If the joystick is pressed three times__ the PI will start a new registration process.
 This comes in handy if you have to move it to another tenant.

-### Docker Support
-PC Agent and PI Agent can run within Docker.
-Dockerfiles can be used to build an image:

-Build - PC:
-docker build -t pcagent -f ./Dockerfile.pcAgent .

-Build - Raspberry Pi:
-docker build -t piagent -f ./Dockerfile.piAgent .

-Run - PC:
-docker run -it -v $PWD:/usr/src/app pcagent

-Run - Raspberry Pi:
-docker run -it -v $PWD:/usr/src/app --privileged=true piagent
+* Remote Access -> If the remote access microservice is subscribed to the cumulocity tenant and the user has remote access rights remote access can be configured within device management of the agents device
+* !!!Experimental!!!
+Software Update.
+You can create a zip file of the repo content deploy that to the cumulocity software repository.
+You should now be able to execute a software update in device management.